BREAST CAPSULORRHAPHY REVISITED: A Simple Technique For Complex Problems

-Since the introduction of breast capsulorrhaphy in 1986 by Drs.
+Since the introduction of breast capsulorrhaphy or internal bra in 1986 by Drs.
 Spear and Little and its publication in 19881, only one reference to this topic has been made2.
 With nearly 3 million breast augmentation procedures performed to date in this country, breast implant malposition without capsular contracture is a clinical entity that is underdiagnosed and undertreated.
 There is also a significant population of patients that desire a change to a smaller implant size.
 By placing a smaller implant into an existing larger pocket, projection is diminished, medial fullness is diminished, and lateral displacement occurs on recumbence.
 Capsulorrhaphy as described below is a predictable and effective method to recontour the shape and size of the implant pocket resulting in better shape and appearance of the breast.

 The patient is marked in the sitting position.
 Simulation of the capsulorrhaphy is performed digitally, and then marked.
 The patient is then placed in a supine position and the process is repeated.
 The lines are then connected in a single curvilinear line.
 The implant is manipulated away from the proposed line of capsulorrhaphy to check the tightness or turgor of the capsule.
 In most cases, a decision to perform a mirror image selective capsulotomy is made.
 This is especially beneficial when performing a lateral or inferior capsulorrhaphy.